gmcastil/git-hacks/tutorial.rst

      $ ssh -T git@github.com

 You should see a message telling you that you are authenticated, but that no shell access is provided (for obvious reasons).
+This also works on Gitlab as well.

 Clone the Forked Copy
 ---------------------